mginnetty/UnityPlatformClass/README.md

 # UnityPlatformClass
 Unity Platform Class
-A Simple Mario like platormer game
+A Simple Mario like platformer game